-lcon Property Description Select by Colour When enabled, clicking on a coloured zone in your artwork will instantly select all the zones that are filled with the same colour.
-NOTE Only the zones painted with the same colour swatch in your palette will be selected.
+Icon Property Description NOTE Only the zones painted with the same colour swatch in your palette will be selected.
 If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be selected.
 Apply to Visible Drawing Layers By default, the tool only works on the currently selected layer.
 When enabled, the tool will work on all the visible layers in the Camera view.
 NOTES When this option is disabled, you can select several layers to use the tool on all the selected layers simultaneously.
 This option only works in the Camera view.

-lcon Property Description 110 Flip Horizontal Flips the current selection horizontally.
+Icon Property Description Flip Horizontal Flips the current selection horizontally.
 Flip Vertical Flips the current selection vertically.

-90 Rotate 90 Degrees CW Rotates the current selection 90 degrees clockwise.
-(90) Rotate 90 Degrees CCW Rotates the current selection 90 degrees counter-clockwise. Ø Smooth Smooth out selected drawing strokes and remove extra points. ■ Flatten Merges drawing objects and brush strokes into a single layer.
+Icon Property Description 90 Rotate 90 Degrees CW Rotates the current selection 90 degrees clockwise. √90 ) Rotate 90 Degrees CCW Rotates the current selection 90 degrees counter-clockwise. Ø Smooth Smooth out selected drawing strokes and remove extra points. ■ Flatten Merges drawing objects and brush strokes into a single layer.
 If you draw new lines to fix a drawing or line with many brush strokes, it can be useful to flatten them all into a single shape.
 By default, lines are drawn one on top of each other.
-If you intend to repaint the lines or modify their shape, it will be easier if they are flattened. ) \$ Create Colour Art from Line Art Lets you use the outline you traced on one of the four embedded layers (line art, colour art, overlay, underlay) and create invisible strokes to paint your drawings on separate layers.
+If you intend to repaint the lines or modify their shape, it will be easier if they are flattened.
+133 Create Colour Art from Line Art Lets you use the outline you traced on one of the four embedded layers (line art, colour art, overlay, underlay) and create invisible strokes to paint your drawings on separate layers.
 This provides more inking and painting flexibility.
-You can also configure this option to create the invisible strokes on any of lcon Property Description the four embedded layers.
+You can also configure this option to create the invisible strokes on any of the four embedded layers.
 Distribute to Layers The Distribute to Layers option is used to separate the selected art strokes and send them to new drawing layers.
-In the Camera view, once you have drawn your artwork, you can select the strokes you want to distribute using the Select tool and click on the Distribute to Layers button; you can also select Drawing > Distribute to Layers .
-It will automatically take every stroke from the drawing selection made in the Camera view and separate them into a different layer for each.
-If an artwork is composed of several strokes, you must group them using Edit > Group > Group before using the Distribute to Layers option.
-This option cannot be done from the Drawing view.
-5.5 Pencil to Brush Converts the selected centre line pencil strokes into contour strokes brush lines.
-X Offset X Lets you enter a value to reposition the selection along the X-axis.
-X Offset Y Lets you enter a value to reposition the selection along the Y-axis.
+In the Camera view, once you have drawn your artwork, you can select the strokes you want to distribute using the Select tool and click on the Distribute to Layers button; you can also select Drawing &gt; Distribute to Layers .
+It will automatically take every stroke from the drawing selection made

+Icon Property Description in the Camera view and separate them into a different layer for each.
+If an artwork is composed of several strokes, you must group them using Edit &gt; Group &gt; Group before using the Distribute to Layers option.
+This option cannot be done from the Drawing view. &gt; 3 Pencil to Brush Converts the selected centre line pencil strokes into contour strokes brush lines.
+X Offset X Lets you enter a value to reposition the selection along the X-axis. Уţ Offset Y Lets you enter a value to reposition the selection along the Y-axis.
 Width Lets you enter a value to resize the width of the selection.
 Height Lets you enter a value to resize the height of the selection.
-Lock Locks or unlocks the ratio between the Width and Height values. ⊘ Angle Lets you enter specific values to rotate the selection.
+Lock Locks or unlocks the ratio between the Width and Height values. © Angle Lets you enter specific values to rotate the selection.
 A positive value rotates the selection counter clockwise and a negative value rotates the selection clockwise.